 c) DENYING YOU’RE NOT OK – "I’m fine.
 This is a great thing to be happening.
 I’ll be much happier without them … the grass will be totally greener."

 It’s ok to feel this way, as it gives your mind time to adjust to your new situation.

 Once the denial cloud lifts, you will be feel anger.
 This is our mind's defense mechanism to feeling shame, sadness and vulnerability.
 So what better way to cope than making your ex suffer more than you!
 You might be surprised at your rage, like Hela in Thor: Ragnorak, where you will feel like stopping at nothing to take down the person who betrayed you.
 Verbal rage can come in different forms too.
 Slinging expletives is the obvious way, but the most destructive form is when you say things that undermine your ex as a person, as a parent, or as a friend.

 • "If only you knew what your friends say behind your back"

 • "Well if you weren’t as cold as a fish in bed, I might have stayed"

 • "The kids cried all night knowing they have to go to your place today.
 Do you really want to do that to them every week?"

 The greatest sacrilege you can commit is putting your kids in the middle of your rage, and the higher you climb on the anger ladder as an ‘A-class’ bitch or bastard, the further you'll fall.
-Before you climb past the third rung, reach out to a professional for help before you do or say something you will regret, or pre-register to get early access to Divvito to help take the sting out of messaging.
+Before you climb past the third rung, reach out to a professional for help before you do or say something you will regret, or download the Divvito messenger app to help take the sting out of messaging.

 The five stages of grieving can take several months to two years.
 Any longer and it becomes unhealthy and destructive to your wellbeing and everybody you love.